jlroland/heart-health/README.md

 2. Answering the Medical History questionnaire in the affirmative for history of coronary heart disease, angina, heart attack or stroke
 Note: The Cardiovascular Health questionnaire was only administerd to adults age 40+.
 The Medical History questionnaire was only administerd to adults age 20+.

-## Models
+## Models--Round 1

-Multiple classification models were considered in order to classify individuals as high-risk (1) or not (0).
+Multiple classification models were considered in order to classify individuals as high-risk or not.
 About 10% of individuals in the dataset were labeled high-risk; due to class imbalance, only soft classification was used.

-The initial baseline model was a logistic regression (without normalization) based on age and gender.
-The ROC AUC score was 0.79.
+Initial EDA showed that age and gender would be a good starting point for a baseline model upon which to build.

 ![Looking at label distribution based on age & gender](img/initial_model_dist.png)

+The initial model (using age and gender) was a logistic regression without normalization and had an ROC AUC score of 0.79.

-After all data cleaning and feature engineering was completed, the following models were explored:
+Once a baseline was set, the following models were explored:

 1. Logistic Regression with L2 regularization using normalized data
-2. Random Forest Classifier with n_estimators=1000 and min_samples_split=10
+2. Random Forest Classifier with n_estimators=1000 and max_depth=2
 3. Gradient Boosting Classifier with n_estimators=1000 and max_depth=2
 4. MLP Classifier with hidden_layer_sizes=(100, 2) and a logistic activation function

-## Results
+## Results--Round 1

 Logistic regression appears to have the best predictive ability by a narrow margin.
 The Random Forest Classifier and MLP Classifier performed approximately the same.
 The Gradient Boosting Classifier seems least effective.